filippovarini/sharktrack/sharktrack-user-guide.md

 If you know of a better solution, please [email us](mailto:fppvrn@gmail.com?subject=SharkTrackSuggestion)!

 ## Can I trust it's accuracy?
+The `analyst` model outperforms human accuracy, which is at the level of the `mobile`, according to [Ditria et al 2020](https://www.frontiersin.org/articles/10.3389/fmars.2020.00429/full).

+Additionally, the pipeline is designed to minimise False Positives and leverage human knowledge.
+That is, it has a very low confidence threshold.
+This ensures close to all sharks are detected, but causes 5x "garbage detections", which the user manually rejects.
+We found that researchers are happier to have control over the rejection of the detections, knowing that everything was captured.

+That being said, sometimes SharkTrack doesn't detect an elasmobranch.
+In this case, the shark will be lost by the pipeline, causing unaccurate MaxN.
+However, our validation tests prove that the frequency is smaller than human error.

 ## Next steps
 After following the steps you will have an output folder with detections.
 It is now time to remove the incorrect annotations and assign Species ID.